ohirose/bcpd/README.md

 ### Normalization

-- `-u [string]`: Chooses a normalization option by specifying the argument of the option, e.g., `-uxd`.
+- `-u [char]`: Chooses a normalization option by specifying the argument of the option, e.g., `-ux`.
-  - `ec`: Each of X and Y is normalized separately (default).
+  - `e`: Each of X and Y is normalized separately (default).
-  - `ed`: Each of X and Y is scaled separately but is not centerized.
-  - `xc`: X is normalized.
-Y is scaled based on the scale of X but Y is not centerized.
+  - `x`: X and Y are normalized using the location and the scale of X.
-  - `xd`: X is scaled but is not centerized.
-Y is scaled based on the scale of X but is not centerized.
+  - `y`: X and Y are normalized using the location and the scale of Y.
-  - `yc`: Y is normalized.
-X is scaled based on the scale of Y but X is not centerized.
-  - `yd`: Y is scaled but is not centerized.
-X is scaled based on the scale of Y but is not centerized.
   - `n` : Normalization is skipped.

 ### File output